dymmond/edgy/docs/queries/queries.md

 #### SQLAlchemy style

-Since Saffier uses SQLAlchemy core, it is also possible to do queries in SQLAlchemy style.
+Since Edgy uses SQLAlchemy core, it is also possible to do queries in SQLAlchemy style.
 The filter accepts also those.

 ##### Example